Policies and Procedures

 Toys and Floatation Devices

 • Flotation Devices: Only Coast Guard- approved life vests and water wings are allowed.
-Children wearing said items must be supervised by an individual, 16 or over, in the pool, within arm’s reach.Β (See the note below regarding prohibited non US Coast Guard approved flotation.)
+Children wearing said items must be supervised by an individual, 16 or over, in the pool, within arm’s reach.
+(See the note below regarding prohibited non US Coast Guard approved flotation.)

-• Toys:Β Only small toys designed for use in the water may be taken into the pool.Β Generally speaking, this includes small toys which are designed to be used in or on the water, like diving rings and diving tubes.
+• Toys: Only small toys designed for use in the water may be taken into the pool.
+Generally speaking, this includes small toys which are designed to be used in or on the water, like diving rings and diving tubes.
 No hard plastic items are permitted.

 • Sports Balls: Basketballs, Tennis balls, Soccer and Footballs are prohibited in the pool.
+The pool makes available approved water basketballs and water polo balls for use in the pool.

-• Lifeguard Enforcement:Β The pool lifeguard staff may, at their discretion, exclude any toy item from the pool, even the approved items above, if they determine that use of the toy presents an unsafe situation. Β Decisions made by the lifeguard staff are to be respected.Β Challenges to decisions made may be grounds for dismissal.
+• Lifeguard Enforcement: The pool lifeguard staff may, at their discretion, exclude any toy item from the pool, even the approved items above, if they determine that use of the toy presents an unsafe situation.
+Decisions made by the lifeguard staff are to be respected.
+Challenges to decisions made may be grounds for dismissal.

 Diving